kvtools/valkeyrie/CONTRIBUTING.md

 An easy way to get started on mac OS is to use [homebrew](https://brew.sh) and type `brew install go` in a shell.

-In addition to the language runtime, make sure you install these tools locally using `go get`:

-- **fmt** (to format source code)
-- **goimports** (to automatically include and triage imports)

-Once you have a working Go installation, follow the next steps:

-- Get the repository:

-        go get -u github.com/kvtools/valkeyrie

-- Checkout on a new branch from the master branch to start working on a patch

-        git checkout -b mybranch

 ### Local testing of key/value stores

 In addition to installing golang, you will need to install some or all of the key  value stores for testing.

 Refer to each of these stores documentation in order to proceed with installation.
 Generally, the tests are using the **default configuration** with the **default port** to connect to a store and run the test suite.

 To test a change, you can proceed in two ways: